Tutorial Gateway

 DimGeography AS Geo ON Cust.GeographyKey = Geo.GeographyKey

-Extract Filters on Dimensions
+Tableau Extract Filters on Dimensions

-Once you select the Color Dimension filed, a new window called Filter will be opened as shown below.
-Here we are selecting Black, Blue, Multi, NA, Yellow.
-It means data source will extract the data whose Color is Black, Blue, Multi, NA, or Yellow.
-I suggest you to refer Tableau Filters on Dimensions article to understand the properties in the following window.
+Once you select the Color Dimension field, a new window called Filter will open.
+Here, we choose Black, Blue, Multi, NA, and Yellow.
+It means the data source gets the data whose Color is Black, Blue, Multi, NA, or Yellow.

 Extract Filters in Tableau 5

-Click OK to close the Extract data window
+Click OK to close the following window.

 Extract Filters in Tableau 6